This startup is mining the botanical world for hidden ‘supernutrients’

 As it identifies key nutrients, the company also studies what it takes for plants to best express those nutrients.
 “We start at the farm,” she says.
 “We start at the agricultural supply chain, and we’re able to understand the differences that soil has in nutritional content and the differences that different geographies or latitudes have on the nutritional content of specific plant sources.”
 Similarly, the company’s platform can discover issues later in the supply chain where nutrients are being lost before they reach consumers.

-“It’s about changing what it’s about changing what the food system is optimizing for,” says Elizondo.
+“It’s about changing what the food system is optimizing for,” says Elizondo.
 “The food system today optimizes for produce looking beautiful.
-And for produce making sure that it survives the journey and the shelf life that it needs to.
-It has never been optimizing for health…we want to shift that paradigm.”
+And for produce, making sure that it survives the journey and the shelf life that it needs to.
+It has never been optimizing for health . . . we want to shift that paradigm.”

 The food industry, she says, is increasingly interested in health.
-Nestle, for example, owns Nestle Health Science, a company that invests heavily in nutrition research.
+Nestlé, for example, owns Nestlé Health Science, a company that invests heavily in nutrition research.
 One of Brightseed’s early customers is the food giant Danone.
 One in five premature deaths are attributable to diet, and a recent Lancet study found that eating plant-based foods is the most important lever for improving health; this puts the food industry in a unique position to impact lives.
 “Really, the opportunity to bestow health and longevity to billions worldwide is not in the hands of the healthcare industry, it’s in the hands of the food industry,” Elizondo says.